Georginah2/SML5202-final-Hutt/page3.md

 <h1> <strong> Pretty in-troduction (to the French language) </strong> </h1>
 <body> <p> The French alphabet is the same as the English alphabet.
 Watch the video below to see how to pronounce the alphabet. <br>
  <iframe width="560" height="315" src="https://www.youtube.com/embed/8WnTgEzcqaw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br> The French numbers are quite difficult but important to know if shopping in France!
-So watch this video and complete the quiz below. </br>
+So watch this video and complete the quiz below. <br>
  <iframe width="560" height="315" src="https://www.youtube.com/embed/CEx2fPn-_UE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>